vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 Flags: `--tool-call-parser pythonic --chat-template {see_above}`

-\* Llama's smaller models frequently fail to emit tool calls in the correct format.
+WARNING: Llama's smaller models frequently fail to emit tool calls in the correct format.
 Your mileage may vary.

 ### How to write a tool parser plugin